Exponential decay in the mapping class group: Introduction

 \section{Introduction}

 Let $\S$ be a compact oriented surface of finite type, and let $G$ be the mapping class group of $\S$, i.e. the group of orientation preserving homeomorphisms of $\S$, up to isotopy.
 Let $\mu$ be a probability distribution on $G$ with finite support.
 A random walk on $G$ is a Markov chain with transition probabilities $p(x, y) = \mu(x^{-1}y)$.
 We will always assume we start at the identity at time zero, and we will write $w_n$ for the location of the random walk at time $n$.
-The probability distribution $\mu$ need not be symmetric, but we shall always assume that the semi-group generated by the support of $\mu$ is a non-elementary subgroup of the mapping class group.
+The probability distribution $\mu$ need not be symmetric, but we shall always assume that the semi-group generated by the support of $\mu$ contains a non-elementary subgroup of the mapping class group.
 A subgroup of the mapping class group is \emph{non-elementary} if it contains a pair of \pA elements with distinct fixed points in $\PMF$, Thurston's boundary for the mapping class group.
 Rivin \cite{rivin, rivin2} and Kowalski \cite{kowalski} showed that the probability that a random walk on the mapping class group gives rise to a pseudo-Anosov element tends to one, as long as the group generated by the support of the mapping class group maps onto a sufficiently large subgroup of $Sp(2g, \Z)$.
 Furthermore, they showed that the probability that an element is \emph{not} pseudo-Anosov decays exponentially in the length of the random walk.
 Malestein and Souto \cite{ms} and Lubotzky and Meiri \cite{lm} extended this to the Torelli subgroup, by considering the action of the Torelli group on the homology of double covers of the surface.

 In \cite{maher1} it was shown that the probability that a random walk gives a \pA element tends to one for all non-elementary subgroups of the mapping class, by considering the action of the mapping class group on the complex of curves, but no information was obtained about the rate of convergence.
 In this paper we show that the rate of convergence is exponential; in fact, we show that for any constant $B$, the probability that a random walk gives an element of translation length at most $B$ on the complex of curves decays exponentially in the length of the random walk; the rate of decay depends on $B$.
+Furthermore, the argument given here avoids various complications involving centralizers that arose in the earlier approach.

 We say the surface $\S$ is \emph{sporadic} if $\S$ is a sphere with at most four punctures, or a torus with at most one puncture.
 The complex of curves $\C(\S)$ is a simplicial complex, whose vertices consist of isotopy classes of simple closed curves, and whose simplices are spanned by disjoint simple closed curves.
 The mapping class group $G$ acts by simplicial isometries on the complex of curves, and Masur and Minsky \cite{mm1} showed that an element is \pA if and only if its translation length on $\C(\S)$ is positive.
 We will use Landau's ``big $O$'' notation, so $O(g(x))$ denotes some function $f(x)$ such that $f(x) \le C \norm{g(x)}$ for some constant $C > 0$, and for all $x$ sufficiently large.